cristiantorres91/cristiantorres91/README.md

 #### About me 😃

-- :computer: I’m  have backend experience
+- :computer: I have backend experience

-- :computer: I’m  have frontend experience
+- :computer: I have frontend experience

-- :pencil2: I’m  like to write articles
+- :pencil2: I like to write articles
-- :books:  I’m like to learn new technologies
+- :books:  I like to learn new technologies

 <h3 align="left">Connect with me:</h3>
 <p align="left">